SmokeShine/Multi-threaded-GetFile-Serve/Readme.md

 to coordinate these activities.
 Gradescope will confirm that your implementation meets these requirements.

-The folder mtgf includes both source and object files The object files gfclient.o and gfserver.o may be used in-place of your own implementations.
+The folder mtgf includes both source and object files.
+The object files gfclient.o and gfserver.o may be used in-place of your own implementations.
 Source code is not provided because these files implement the protocol for Part 1.
 Note: these are the binary files used by Gradescope.